Canadian Census Health and Environment Cohorts (CanCHECs)

 Ontario Mental Health Reporting System

-The Ontario Mental Health Reporting SystemFootnote 9 (OMHRS) contains data on individuals receiving adult mental health services from participating hospitals in Ontario, as well as from two pilot facilities in Newfoundland and Labrador and one pilot facility in Manitoba.
+The Ontario Mental Health Reporting SystemFootnote 9 (OMHRS) contains data on individuals receiving adult mental health services from participating hospitals in Ontario, as well as from three facilities in Newfoundland and Labrador and one facility in Manitoba.
 OMHRS includes information about mental and physical health, social supports and service use, as well as care planning, outcome measurement, quality improvement and case-mix funding applications.
 Only the 2016 CanCHEC includes OMHRS records; these span from April 1, 2006 to March 31, 2022 (based on the assessment reference date).

 Mobility data